lounisB/mimetik/README.md

 The header [mlp_layers] defines:
-The number of layers, the number neurons of layer1, the number neurons of layer2 ...
+The number of layers, the number of neurons in layer1, the number of neurons in layer2 ...
 [mlp_weights] defines weights of the neural network layer by layer

 ### SaveState Files